joshuasommerfeld/klaxons-at-dawn/README.md

 ## Human Escalations

 1. Something happens that splits the party into two.
-GM chooses who gets paired.
+The Director chooses who gets paired.
 2. Surivior party runs into another group of survivors, but they are hostile.
 3. The vehicle blows up and the survivors will have to find an alternative transport.
 4. A military operations unit shows up, purging zombies and survivors alike.